vectordotdev/vector/website/content/en/docs/reference/configuration/_index.md

 ### Formats

 Vector supports [TOML], [YAML], and [JSON] to ensure that Vector fits into your workflow.
-A side benefit of supporting JSON is that it enables you to use JSON-outputting data templating languages like [Jsonnet] and [Cue].
+A side benefit of supporting YAML and JSON is that they enable you to use data templating languages such as [ytt], [Jsonnet] and [Cue].

 #### Location